cuhksam/emnlp2019.github.io/_pages/calls/submission.md

 ## Questions and answers on submissions

-<b>Q:</b> Is there a separate abstract submission page?<br>
+<b>Is there a separate abstract submission page?</b><br>
-<b>A:</b> No. Both abstract submission and paper submission are done through the [START](https://www.softconf.com/emnlp2019/papers/) system.
+No. Both abstract submission and paper submission are done through the [START](https://www.softconf.com/emnlp2019/papers/) system.
 Before the abstract submission deadline, submission of the paper (in PDF format) is optional.
 After the abstract submission deadline, submission of the paper (in PDF format) is mandatory.

-<b>Q:</b> Can the abstract be changed after the abstract submission deadline?
+<b>Can the abstract be changed after the abstract submission deadline?</b>
-<b>A:</b> Yes, the abstract can still be modified after the abstract submission deadline, but no substantial changes should be made, i.e., the modified abstract should stay faithful to the original version.
+Yes, the abstract can still be modified after the abstract submission deadline, but no substantial changes should be made, i.e., the modified abstract should stay faithful to the original version.

-<b>Q:</b> What if my paper is relevant to multiple Subject Areas?
+<b>What if my paper is relevant to multiple Subject Areas?</b>
-<b>A:</b> Your paper will be handled within a single area.
+Your paper will be handled within a single area.
 Therefore, we suggest that you choose the area that your paper is most relevant to during submission.
 The Senior Area Chairs will try their best to assign your paper to the right reviewers.